OpenF2/F2/docs/src/container-development.md

 * `appRenderAfter`
 * `appRenderBefore`

-Review the complete `F2.Constants.AppHandlers` collection in [the F2.js SDK documentation](./sdk/classes/F2.Constants.AppHandlers.html).
+Review the complete `F2.Constants.AppHandlers` collection and their purpose in [the F2.js SDK documentation](./sdk/classes/F2.Constants.AppHandlers.html).

 #### Creating an App Root